IABTechLab/uid2docs/api/v2/upgrade-guide.md

 - The v1 [GET /identity/map](../v1/endpoints/get-identity-map.md) endpoint for mapping a single user's PII to UID2 has been replaced with the v2 [POST /identity/map](./endpoints/post-identity-map.md) endpoint, which maps PII for single and multiple users.
 - UID2s and bucket IDs returned by the v2 [POST /identity/map](./endpoints/post-identity-map.md) and [POST /identity/buckets](./endpoints/post-identity-buckets.md) endpoints are the same as those returned by the corresponding v1 endpoints.
-- The same [restrictions on batch size and requests parallelizations](./guides/advertiser-dataprovider-guide.md#should-i-store-large-volumes-of-email-address-or-email-address-hash-mappings) apply to the v2 API.
+- The same [restrictions on batch size and request parallelization](./guides/advertiser-dataprovider-guide.md#should-i-store-large-volumes-of-email-address-or-email-address-hash-mappings) apply to the v2 API.
 - The [Snowflake integration](./sdks/snowflake_integration.md) is not affected by the upgrade to the UID2 v2 API and requires no changes.

 ### Upgrade Steps for Advertisers and Data Providers